dranov/cosplit-artefact/README.md

    the `~/cosplit-artefact/fig/` folder:

    - `trans.pdf` corresponding to the inline figure in section 5.1.2 (line 1034)
-   - `timing.pdf` corresponding to Figure 12
+   - `timing.pdf` corresponding to Figure 12 (line 1050)
    - `maxgesize.pdf` and `maxgenumber.pdf` corresponding to, respectively, the
-     left and right parts of Figure 13
+     left and right parts of Figure 13 (line 1101)

+4. Check that these figures match the ones in the paper. `timing.pdf` may look slightly different, as it measures performance.

+5. Open a terminal navigate to `~/cosplit-artefact/eth-usage-analysis`.
+In the terminal, run `jupyter notebook`.
+This should open an instance of Jupyter Notebook in Firefox.
+Click on the `Ethereum smart contract usage.ipynb` entry.
+On the left-hand side of the page, the inputs are numbered:

+   - `In[20]` corresponds to the left part of Figure 1 (line 170)

+   - The right part of Figure 1 (line 170) is obtained from the data in `In[25]` (exported to `eth-erc20-split.csv`) by considering only `erc20_transfer` and `non_erc20_single_call` (and normalising such that their sum is 100%).

+6. Check that these figures match the ones in the paper.

 ## Step-by-Step Instructions (Full Review)